top of page

 The best time to ski in Banff is typically December to mid-April, with February considered the peak month for powder.
 The area also offers snowshoeing, ice walks, and frozen waterfalls.
 Shoulder season in the spring (April-May) and fall (October-November) offers fewer crowds and lower prices.
 However, some attractions may be closed due to snow or thawing.

-Banff National Park: 7-Day Itinerary
+The Perfect 7-Day Banff National Park Itinerary

 Day 1: Arrive to Calgary International Airport

 Banff is an easy and lovely 1.5-hour drive from the airport.
 You’ll need a rental car while you’re here.
-Check in to your Banff hotel and explore the town of Banff.
+Check into your Banff hotel and explore the town of Banff.
 Consider dinner reservations if you’re traveling in peak summer or winter season - your hotel concierge can help.
 Our favorite restaurants in town: Bear Street Tavern, 3 Bears, Pizzeria Sophia, Balkan for Greek Night with belly dancers!

 Day 2: Johnston Canyon hike, Opentop Tour, rooftop lunch, Banff Gondola